 - Creating Strong Accomplishment Statements

-The university is immediately suspending all on-campus events with more than 34 attendees.
+The university has canceled all on-campus events through June 30.
 This includes on-campus events sponsored by outside groups.
 This follows the recent legal order imposed by the Santa Clara County Public Health Department.

 All Masses at the Mission are canceled following the directive of the Diocese of San Jose.

 The Drahmann Center will be staffed to ensure students receive appropriate academic support services whether by phone, or online.
 Staff will provide phone or video appointments and advising.
 A number of online forms are being developed to support virtual communications and academic processes.

 *CAPS will operate with reduced on-site staff during remote academic instruction.
 Please reach out to your current CAPS therapist for more details.
 Please note, CAPS cannot meet with new students remotely or provide crisis intervention remotely to any student at this time.

 *As an updated resource, you may also contact the Optum Emotional-Support Helpline.
 Optum’s Emotional-Support Help Line is available to support anyone who may be experiencing anxiety or stress following the recent developments around COVID-19.
 The free service can be reached at 866-342-6892, 24 hours a day, seven days a week and is open to all.
 In addition, emotional-support resources and information are available online on the Live and Work Well website.